 Hi, my name is Deepal and I'm a sophomore at USC studying Biomedical Engineering.
 In high school, I maintained a 4.0 GPA while participating in organizations like Mu Alpha Theta so that I could tutor struggling math students in subjects ranging from Algebra to Calculus III.
 Seeing how comfortable I was in the environment really made an impact on me, and I want to continue that experience tutoring through Varsity Tutors both online and in person.
 Students I have tutored before in math and standardized testing subjects tell me that my strategies and quick methods for arriving at solutions saves them a great deal of time and energy as they take their exams, which reaffirms my passion and love of tutoring.
 In my classroom experiences, I found that sometimes the methods that were taught were just too confusing, so then I either created or looked up better ways that secured a better grade for me in the class; the idea that the same problem can be solved in many ways is an idea I try to impart in all of my students so that they can feel comfortable using a process they picked out instead.
 In my free time, Iove to watch movies, play Super Smash Bros, listen to new music, and read articles on Flipboard.

-University of Southern California - Masters, Biomedical engineering
+Graduate Degree: University of Southern California - Masters, Biomedical Engineering

 ACT Composite: 34

 SAT Composite: 2320

 SAT Verbal: 750

 SAT Writing: 800

 Reading NYT, Quartz, and other news media, reading for leisure, listening to music, watching movies, gaming, and learning to code.